Ohio Guard to distribute food; unemployment claims top 100K - WHIZ News

 CASES

-The state has nearly 90 confirmed cases of the virus, with 26 hospitalizations and no reported deaths.
+The state has nearly 120 confirmed cases of the virus, with 33 hospitalizations.
 The state is limiting testing to those who are hospitalized and to healthcare workers.
 The Ohio Health Department says people with suspected symptoms should call a medical provider first, but seek immediate help if symptoms are serious, such as difficulty breathing or shortness of breath.

 For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.
 The vast majority of people recover.